marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 ### Promises

-If the variable to be captured is a promise, Pulumi awaits the promise and captures the result:
+If the variable to be captured is a promise, Pulumi awaits the promise and captures the result as we can see below:

 ```ts
 const promise = new Promise((resolve) => {